kamronb/food_safety_manager/README.md

 9. Strip all special characters, slashes and spaces and convert them to ASCII notation where necessary to not throw off the Javascript code (implement in PHP when that is set up)

-10. Add Styles for the maps, that have different themes, user can select them.
+10. Add Styles for the maps, that have different themes, user can select them. - PARTIALLY DONE!!!

 ## Medium-term Goals